ssp21/ssp21-spec/ssp21.md

 ### CSPRNG

+A cryptographically secure pseudorandom number generator (CSPRNG) is required for different functions, depending on the handshake mode:

+* the generation of ephemeral DH keys in all public-key modes that provide forward secrecy
+* the generation of random nonces in symmetric key modes and in public key modes that do not provide forward secrecy.

-A cryptographically secure pseudorandom number generator (CSPRNG) is required for the selection of static and ephemeral private keys.
-Any secure RNG will do, put implementers should err on the side of caution and prefer one from a proven library.
+Any secure RNG will do, put implementers should err on the side of caution and prefer one provided by the operating system, or a wrapper provided by a trusted library.

 ## Messages